 The third life base: Donnas (92.39 miles) – Tuesday 7:35am

 A couple of miles shy of Donnas, I ran into Gretel, a badass lady from Australia.
 Prior to the race, I had met her in Courmayeur and we stayed at the same hotel — Hotel Croux — which is the most friendly hotel in all of Courmayeur.
 We chatted and shared stories and then went our separate ways once we arrived at the life base.
 I spent three hours and forty-five minutes at this life base and I have no clue what the hell I did for that long.
 This was the first time I wished I had a crew.
 I wished I had real food to eat, I wished I had someone to help reorganize my drop bag because it was a mess, someone to help re-tape my feet and someone to monitor the time I spent at the life base.
 I was definitely starting to feel fatigued because the little tasks started to feel like a lot of work.
 I spent twenty minutes just staring at my feet in the bathroom.
 I finally changed my clothes, brushed my teeth, washed my face, re-taped my feet, ate some food (mainly soup), and slept for 40 minutes.
 It was hot and noisy, making it near impossible to sleep but I did fall asleep because I woke myself up with a huge body spasm.
-I left Donnas at 10:11 am (11 minutes behind my pacing chart, my goal was 120 hours) and shortly afterwards I ran into Graham (Anacortes, WA) who I emailed back and forth with months prior to the Tor and who I’d met the night before the Tor.
+I left Donnas at 10:11 am (11 minutes behind my pacing chart, my goal of 120 hours) and shortly afterwards I ran into Graham (Anacortes, WA) who I emailed back and forth for months prior to the Tor and who I’d met the night before the Tor.
 It was rejuvenating to hike with him and we took a few pictures before he went on his way.
 He attempted The Tor last year but did not finish; this year he was determined to finish ( And, he did!
 126:51 ) but his main goal was to truly enjoy himself.
 I took 130 pictures and I bet he took close to 1,000.
 He literally stopped to smell the roses and took pictures of all the flowers along the never-ending climb up and out of Donnas.
 His enthusiasm was contagious.

 The fourth life base: Gressoney (124.5 miles) -Wed 7:22am

-Donnas to Gressoney was the most difficult part of the course: 32 miles and 15k vertical gain in the dark and in shitty weather.
+Donnas to Gressoney was the most difficult part of the course: 32 miles and 15k vertical gain in the dark and in nasty weather.
 It was wet, muddy, slippery, slimy, and a nightmare.
-I would take two or three steps and fall on my ass.
+I would take two or three steps and fall on my arse.
 I was having PTSD flash backs of my Adventure Racing days, slogging for hours on end, and not making much progress.
 I was so frustrated.
 My base layers were already wet by the time I stopped to put on my Outdoor Research rain gear.
 Regardless of wet layers my OR rain gear kept me warm while I was moving.

 I was running with Jackie at this point.
 I met Jackie the same weekend I met Bruce, attempting the Mt.
 Baker run.
 We decided to sleep at Niel.
 There were no beds available so we had to sleep in the two huge tents outside that the race organization had set up.
 There were two cots available, one in each tent.
 At 6,000 feet it was effing cold outside and I was freezing.
 I took off all my wet clothes, which was pretty much everything, wrapped a wool blanket around my body and slept on a cot that had cold air blowing up from the ground.
 I was shivering uncontrollably.
 But, I thought, if this was an adventure race, I’d be sleeping on the ground in a bivy sack.
 So suck it up.
 I slept for (I think) 1 ½ hours.
-I put back on my soggy, wet, muddy clothes and went to the other tent to wake Jackie up.
-She wanted another half hour of sleep and I agreed so I went back into the tent, took off all my wet shoes and clothes again, and tried to sleep for an additional half hour; a total waste of time.
+I put back on my wet, soggy, muddy clothes and went to the other tent to wake Jackie up.
+She wanted another half hour of sleep and I agreed.
+I went back into the tent, took off my wet shoes and clothes again, and tried to sleep for an additional half hour; a total waste of time.

 We left Niel around 3am for another long steep climb to the summit.
 We were almost at the summit of Col Lasoney when we heard and then saw a woman lying on the ground on her back.
 It was Valerie!
 Valerie was having heart issues and she asked us to raise her feet in the air.
 I grabbed her feet or Jackie grabbed her feet (one of us did) and she told us to hold her feet for twenty seconds then lower them.
 We did this twice.
 It wasn’t working.
 She was on her phone, talking to her husband (I was shocked she had cell service) and he told her to take her medication.
 She told us she’d be fine and to continue on with our race.
 I did not want to leave her; I offered to stay with her.
 She was adamant and convinced us she was totally fine, it wasn’t a big deal.
 She insisted that we continue.
 She said it had happened before, she would take her medication and wait a few minutes and then she would be recovered.
 I was not comfortable leaving her on top of the mountain pass.
 I looked backed at her; she saw me look back and shouted….
 ‘Go, I’ll be fine.’
 I ran with Valerie for seven hours earlier in the race and I knew this was her third Tor and that she was a very experienced ultra runner (she had travelled around the world racing) and she had a PhD in Pharmaceutical Science.
 With a knot in my stomach, I took her advice, and continued on.
 I saw her at the finish line and she had to be evacuated by helicopter off the mountain.
 It brought me to tears when she told me she had to be evacuated.
 I can justify the hell out of it and say she convinced me she was okay, she was adamant and/or I wasn’t thinking straight, I’ve been racing for 58 hours on less than five hours of sleep – but there is no justification – it wasn’t right!
+I should have stayed with her until help arrived.

 The fifth life base: Valtournenche (146.83 miles) -Wed 7:54pm

 When I arrived at Valtournenche, Jackie and I realized our drop bags had not arrived and it was our fault.
 (The race organizations hands out a duffel bag “drop bag” to each racer, you are only allowed to use this bag; they transport the bag to each life base).
 Back at Gressoney, the last life base, we didn’t leave our bags in the proper spot.
 When you check out of each life base, you drop your bag next to the checkout.
 Sleep deprivation and fatigue caused this screw up.
 We found a volunteer who spoke English and he did some research to see if our bags would be delivered before we headed out to the next life base.
 The volunteer said they’d be there by midnight (it was only 8pm).
 While we waited for our bags, I slept for two and half hours.
-Besides my down jacket, I had to sleep naked because all my clothes were wet but I was happy that I was not at 6,000 feet freezing my ass off in a tent.
+Besides my down jacket, I had to sleep naked because all my clothes were wet but I was happy that I was not at 6,000 feet freezing my arse off in a tent.
 I was in a warm gym, on a cot, with a wool blanket.
 After waking up, we finally found out the bags were transported to Ollomont, the next life base.
-My spare food was in my drop bag so I had to fill up a plastic zip lock with food from the table – potatoes and bread.
+Beside dry clothes and other necessities, my spare food was in my drop bag so I had to fill up a plastic zip lock with food from the table – potatoes and bread.
 Jackie had to borrow batteries and then we finally headed out after midnight.

 The sixth life base: Ollomont (176.1 miles) Thursday 5:18pm